enauman/LLM-scraper/README.md

 # LLM-scraper
-Scrapes a website for info, feeds it as context to an LLM
+Scrapes a website for info, feeds it as context to an LLM<br />
+Dependencies: bs4, requests, ollama